revrsedev/ticketIRCb0t/README.md

-IRC bot that manage tickets on the #help channel or #opers_help.
+IRC bot that manage tickets on the #help channel and send it to #oper's.

-This bot create a ticket when user join the channel and create and html template for tickets status.
+This bot create a ticket when the user answer un private the bot with the problem he/she has then update the static html template for tickets status.

 WORK IN PROGRESS